athena-framework/website/docs/components/README.md

 ### 1. Request Event

-The very first event that is dispatched is the [ART::Events::Request](https://athena-framework.github.io/athena/Athena/Routing/Events/Request.html) event and can have a varitey of listeners.
+The very first event that is dispatched is the [ART::Events::Request](https://athena-framework.github.io/athena/Athena/Routing/Events/Request.html) event and can have a variety of listeners.
 The primary purpose of this event is to create an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) directly, or to add information to the requests' attributes; a simple key/value store tied to request instance accessible via `HTTP::Request#attributes`.

 In some cases the listener may have enough information to return an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) immediately.
 An example of this would be the [ART::Listeners::CORS](https://athena-framework.github.io/athena/Athena/Routing/Listeners/CORS.html) listener.
 If enabled it is able to return a CORS preflight response even before routing is invoked.